metalcarratt/ministry/ls/Philippians/msg16.md

 if we cannot be like souled our experience of christ will be limited to our personal experience but will not be able to experience according to the body.

+pt2

+to risk our soul for the Body means to have the attitude of a martyr. need to give up our mind emotion will for the Body.